stellarshenson/cookiecutter-data-science/COPIER_SUPPORT.md

 # Copier Support Analysis

-This document captures research on making this cookiecutter template interoperable with Copier.
+This document captures research and implementation attempts on making this cookiecutter template interoperable with Copier.

 ## Overview

 Copier is an alternative project templating tool with features like template updates and different syntax conventions.
 This analysis explores what would be required to support both cookiecutter and Copier from the same template.

+## Implementation Attempt Summary

+An experimental implementation was attempted on the `feature/copier-template` branch.
+Key findings:

+### What Worked

+1. **Cookiecutter namespace compatibility**: Copier can create a computed `cookiecutter` dict variable that allows `{{ cookiecutter.var }}` syntax to work in templates
+2. **Jinja2 time extension**: Adding `jinja2_time.TimeExtension` allows the `{% now %}` tag to work
+3. **Post-generation tasks**: Copier tasks can pass environment variables to Python scripts for cleanup
+4. **Template rendering**: All Jinja2 templates rendered correctly with the cookiecutter namespace

+### What Failed

+**Critical blocker**: Cookiecutter requires the template directory to have a templated name containing `{{ cookiecutter.` (e.g., `{{ cookiecutter.repo_name }}/`).
+When renamed to `template/` for Copier compatibility, cookiecutter throws `NonTemplatedInputDirException`.

+This is a fundamental architectural incompatibility - the same template directory cannot serve both tools.

 ## Current Template Features